-All interactions and communications (including the use of electronic devices) among students, teachers, CVES administrators, other CVES personnel, volunteers, vendors, contractors, and visitors on CVES property and at CVES functions will be appropriate, civil, and respectful.
+All interactions and communications (including the use of electronic devices) among students, teachers, CVES administrators, other CVES personnel, volunteers, vendors, contractors and visitors on CVES property and at CVES functions will be appropriate, civil and respectful.
 Individuals are expected to behave with dignity and treat others with respect and courtesy.
 Individuals should respect their peers, teachers, and school staff.

 Individual behavior should not interfere with the rights of others.
 Individuals are expected to use language that is appropriate in demonstrating respect for self and others.
+Profanity, vulgar language including, but not limited to, negative comments based on a person's actual or perceived race, gender (including identity and expression), ethnicity, religion, age, political affiliation, sexual orientation, national origin, color, weight, religious practice, sex, appearance, socio-economic status or disability and obscene comments or gestures toward others will not be tolerated.
 Appropriate disciplinary action when violations occur will be taken.